avo-hq/docs.avohq.io/docs/2.0/fields/markdown.md

 <img :src="('/assets/img/fields/markdown.jpg')" alt="Trix field" class="border mb-4" />

-The `Markdown` field renders a [SimpleMDE Markdown Editor](https://simplemde.com/) and is associated to a text or textarea column in the database.
+The `Markdown` field renders a [SimpleMDE Markdown Editor](https://simplemde.com/) and is associated with a text or textarea column in the database.
-`Markdown` field converts text within the editor in raw Markdown text and stores it back to database.
+`Markdown` field converts text within the editor into raw Markdown text and stores it back in the database.

-Markdown field is hidden from the **Index** view.
+The Markdown field is hidden from the **Index** view.

 ```ruby